Efficient Massive Machine Type Communication (mMTC) via AMP: System Model

 \section{System Model}

-We consider a single-hop \ac{iot} network, where $D$ IoT devices simultaneously communicate with a single \ac{bs}.
-Each IoT device transmits $K$ bits of information by using Gaussian random coding with codewords of length $M=nD$.
+We consider an \ac{iot} network equipped with open loop power control (OLPC), where $D$ IoT devices simultaneously communicate with a single \ac{bs}.
+In the OPLC, there is dedicated pilot channel provided for channel estimation.
+Pilot signal is transmitted by the BS to all \ac{iot} devices in the network, and the \ac{iot} devices receive the pilot signal and estimate the power strength.
+Based on this estimate, each \ac{iot} device adjusts its transmit power accordingly to compensate the effect of channel \cite{muller2021massive}.
+In the uplink channel, each IoT device transmits $K$ bits of information by using Gaussian random coding with codewords of length $M=nD$.
 The aggregate rate of the multiuser coded system is $DK / M$.
 For short packet transmission, the received vector at the \ac{bs} in vector form is